fabaff/fsl-test-bench/docs/installation/local-setup.rst

 Setup on a local machine
 ========================

-The setup of the Fedora Security Lab test bench as virtual machine on a local system is useful if you want to carry your Test bench around on your laptop and use it only for yourself.
+The setup of the Fedora Security Lab Test bench as virtual machine on a local system is useful if you want to carry your Test bench around on your laptop and use it only for yourself.
 Another good reasons to use the Test bench as local machine are when you don't want to expose a system like this in your